rolfbecker/MIE_2.02_WS2020_II_Exam/doc/ex3.md

 # Exercise 3: Generate precipitation video in QGIS
 Developing Exercise precipitation video...

+Among other factors the soil moisture index (SMI) is influenced by precipitation.
+If you have ongoing evaporation from the soil and transpiration by the plants soil water is transported into the atmosphere.
+Without precipitation the soil moisture would deplete and the SMI would decline.

-You should develop a video using the time manager function of QGIS.
-You are interested in showing the precipitation dynamics in the counties of interest.
-You should use hourly precipitation data from the German Weather Service (DWD) for a total of one month (The strongest change of SMI during the period analysed).
+To get an overview of the spatio-temporal precipitation development in the federal state of Nordrhein-Westfalen (NRW) create a video using the time manager plugin of QGIS.
+Show the precipitation dynamics for **all DWD stations in NRW with hourly precicipitation measurements for the interval from 2017-06-16 until 2017-07-16**.
+This month shows the strongest change of SMI during the total period analysed.

 ### Download and process climate data
 In the folder */./jupyter/* you will find a jupyter notebook script similar to the one we developed